Madhav-Somanath/Anime-Tracker/README.md

 Built for both [Python](https://github.com/ashwindasr/Anime-Tracker/tree/master/v1.5/python) and [Windows](https://github.com/ashwindasr/Anime-Tracker/tree/master/v1.5/windows).

-### v1.5.1: "Tensa Zangetsu +"
-Migrated database from file to SQLite

-### v1.9: "True Tensa Zangetsu" (Under Development)
+### v1.5.1: "True Tensa Zangetsu"
-In this final build of the **Zangetsu** series, we migrate the data from our txt file to a proper database.
+In this final build of the **Zangetsu** series, we migrated the data from our txt file to a proper database.
 Is the same UI though!

 ### v2.0: "Zabimaru" (Under Development)
 A minimalistic GUI app built using Tkinter.